clumpytuna/data-structures-and-algorithms-I-2021/code-review.md

 ## Code-review passing algorithm

  1. Pass tests in the contest.
  2. Fill [code-review form].
 Remarks will be sent to the email address specified in the form.
+If there is a single problem in contest for code review you can send only this problem in the form, if there is a random problem you need to send **all!** problems to the form one by one.
  3. Fix the remarks and **send the fixed solution again to the contest**.
 If the solution is not sent to the contest, it will not be checked.
  4. Send the **link to the successfully passed solution** in a reply email.